wyrover/DoWonders/ReadMe.txt

     * x64 + Debug
     * x64 + Release

-If build of tools was ended, execute "do-wonders-cl-64.bat" on 64-bit Visual Studio (VS) command prompt (x64), and/or execute "do-wonders-cl-32.bat" on 32-bit VS command prompt (x86).
+If build of tools was ended, edit version number of the batch file msc_ver.bat.
+And then execute "do-wonders-cl-64.bat" on 64-bit Visual Studio (VS) command prompt (x64), and/or execute "do-wonders-cl-32.bat" on 32-bit VS command prompt (x86).
 Then, construction of Win32 API database will begin.

-If everything was ended, some ".dat" files will be generated.
+If everything was ended, some ".dat" files will be created.
 Use them for free.

 You can check the database by "sanitize-cl-32.bat" or "sanitize-cl-64.bat".